 Humanitarian policy and partnerships

-Australia responds to disasters in the Indo-Pacific by delivering timely and life-saving humanitarian emergency relief supplies.
+Australia responds to disasters in the Indo-Pacific by delivering timely and effective humanitarian emergency relief supplies.

-The Brisbane warehouse maintains the largest stockpile of prepositioned humanitarian emergency relief supplies within the Pacific region, with the capacity to respond to two simultaneous crises.
+The Humanitarian Logistics Capability warehouse in Brisbane maintains the largest stockpile of prepositioned humanitarian emergency relief supplies within the Southern Hemisphere, with the capacity to respond to three simultaneous crises.

 Australia delivers humanitarian emergency relief supplies to communities in need.
 Below are some examples of Australia's recent emergency responses.